jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

     (i) are or were bound (as the case may be) by the current collective agreement referred to in paragraph (a)﻿(i); or (ii) will be bound (as the case may be) by the proposed collective agreement referred to in paragraph (a)﻿(ii).
 (2) Before a strike may proceed under this Part,—
-  (a) the union must hold, in accordance with its rules, a secret ballot of its members who are employed by the same or different employers (as the case may be) and who would become a party to the strike; and
+  (a) the union must hold, in accordance with its constitution, a secret ballot of its members who are employed by the same or different employers (as the case may be) and who would become a party to the strike; and
   (b) the result of the secret ballot must be in favour of the strike.
 (3) For the purposes of subsection (2)﻿(b), the result of a secret ballot is determined by a simple majority of the members of the union who are entitled to vote and who do vote.
 (4) As soon as is reasonably practicable after the conclusion of the secret ballot under subsection (2), the union must notify the result of the ballot to the members of the union who were entitled to vote.